Missing Data Estimation in Temporal Multilayer Position-aware Graph Neural Network (TMP-GNN): Notations and Preliminaries

 We use position-aware GNN which instead of aggregating the information from the nearest neighbours, it aggregates the positional and feature information of each node with randomly selected number of nodes called anchor-sets.
 Then, the computed message is aggregated across the anchor-sets for each node to incorporate global topological information of the graph in node embedding.
 Fig. \ref{fig:fig1111} illustrates in detail how the node representation is learned through one P-GNN layer.
 The goal is to find the best position-aware embedding $\mathbf{z}_{v}^t$ with minimum distortion for a given node $v$ at time layer $t$.

 We have made following modifications to P-GNN:

-\begin{itemize} \item{\emph{Generalization of P-GNN to time varying graphs}: We adopt the input of P-GNN as supracentrality matrix $\mathbb{C}(\omega)$ that representing a temporal multi-layer graph with ${N} \times {T}$ number of nodes.
-We compute an embedding for all nodes in all time layers, since $e_{uv}$ /$x_{uv}$/$w_{uv}$ defined in (\ref{eq1}) can change from $t$ to $t'$.
+\begin{itemize} \item{\emph{Generalization of P-GNN to Time Varying Graphs}: We adopt the input of P-GNN as supracentrality matrix $\mathbb{C}(\omega)$ that representing a temporal multi-layer graph with $\mathrm{N} \times \mathrm{T}$ number of nodes.
+We compute an embedding for all nodes in all time layers, since $e_{uv}/x_{uv}/w_{uv}$ defined in (\ref{eq1}) can change from $t$ to $t'$.
 The embedding $\mathbf{z}_v^t$ will then be aggregated from an RNN based representation to estimate missing data.}

-\item{\emph{Modification of $\mathcal{M}_j$}: In ITS, neighbouring roads or even opposite direction of a road segment might experience a significantly different speed range due to variety of factors, i.e., different types of residential zone, special events, accident, etc. Using attention mechanism while calculating a message from anchor-set containing node $u$ with respect to a given node $v$ can alleviate misinformative messages from the anchor-set to influence node embedding. the attention mechanism is used to learn the relative weights between the feature vector of $v$ and its neighbor $u$ from the anchor-set.
+\item{\emph{Modification of Message Computation Function ($F$)}: In ITS, average speed of neighbouring nodes might correlate more or less at different time layers due to a variety of factors i.e., different types of residential zone, special events, accident, etc. Using attention mechanism while computing an anchor-set's message with respect to a given node $v$ can alleviate misinformative messages from the anchor-set to influence node $v$'s embedding.
+Therefore, we use the attention mechanism to learn the relative weights between the feature vector of $v$ and its nearest neighbor from the anchor-set.
 The fact at different degree could apply to other application domains as well.
 As such, we modify our message computation function to incorporate attention mechanism.
+In P-GNN, we have multi-level of aggregations as demonstrated in Fig. \ref{fig:fig1111}.
+First, message of each node $v$ is computed with regards to each anchor-set $R_j$ through function $F$.
+From each anchnor-set, only the nodes with up to two-hop distant to node $v$ is considered for message computation as shown in the following equation.